latticework/jali/DESIGN.md

 single tool-set.
 The toolset provides abstracted commands that is implemented by plug-ins for different technologies and languages.

 The key for Jail is to bring the DevOps process up to a semantic level to democratize access to microservices, regardless of chosen language, platform, configuration management tool, cloud provider, deployment orchestrator, or monitoring toolset.

-It does not necessarily provide interchagable access to every technology but allows the project team to pick or migrate to technologies that may be different from other teams but maintain the same toolset and microservice configuration and support.
+It does not necessarily provide interchangeable access to every technology but allows the project team to pick or migrate to technologies that may be different from other teams but maintain the same toolset and microservice configuration and support.

 Initial implementation will be for JavaScript and golang, with support for dotnet and others to follow.